zanarmstrong/pixyll/about.md

 In April  2016 I had the pleasure of presenting at OpenVisConf.
 I spoke about how "Everything is Seasonal", showing how seasonal patterns are an important part of our lives and our data.

 Links to [slides](http://slides.com/zanarmstrong/everything-is-seasonal#/), [video](https://www.youtube.com/watch?v=IiF4-g001EQ), and [resources and referneces](https://github.com/zanarmstrong/everything-is-seasonal).

+## PolicyViz Podcast

+Jon Schawabish and I had a great conversation about seasonality, map projections, climate change, scrollytelling, and more as part of his PolicyViz podcast series.
+You can find it [here](http://policyviz.com/episode-54-zan-armstrong/).

 ## Projects